LunarWatcher/NN-chatbot/README.md

 * asyncio
 * Python 3.6 (anything under 3.5 requires code edits because of the async keyword.
 3.6 is the only tested version)

+### Please note:

+In some cases, the dependencies for the depencencies of this project doesn't get installed.
+I.e. Tensorlayer requires Scipy, which for some reason doesn't get installed.
+Should this happen, `pip install` the missing packages.
+Using `pip` on the package installs should be enough to avoid missing dependencies.
+However, should there still be missing dependencies, manually install them.

 ## Dataset

 The [Corell Movie Dialog Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) is the dataset the bot is designed for at the moment.
 There will be support for custom dataset (and conversation scrapping for personalized conversations), but that's an issue for later.